 Our corporate headquarters are located in Xiamen City, Fujian Province, where we lease approximately 3,032 square meters of office space.
 We also lease facilities of approximately 18,000 square meters in Jinjiang City, Fujian Province.
-As of the date of this annual report, we manage two flagship stores in Quanzhou City, Fujian Province with approximately 851 square meters of space leased from a related party and 450 square meters of space leased from third parties.
+As of the date of this annual report, we manage one flagship store in Quanzhou City, Fujian Province with approximately 851 square meters of space leased from a related party.